 Exbury’s narrow-gauge railway departs from replica Victorian station ‘Exbury Central’ and travels through a tunnel, over a bridge, round the Dragonfly Pond and through the Summer Lane Garden, which is only accessible by train.

 Many of Exbury’s paths are wheelchair accessible and are signposted on visitor maps.
 The steam railway has carriages specially adapted to accommodate wheelchair users and their companions.
 There’s also free wheelchair hire, accessible parking, free gardens admission for carers and accessible lavatory facilities.

 Food and Drink

-Exbury boasts several catering options: Mr Eddy’s Restaurant serving delicious hot meals and hot and cold snacks and refreshments, the Old Tennis Courts outdoor café; serving sandwiches, drinks and cakes, and pop-up food outlets; regularly including gluten-free and vegan caterers.
+Exbury boasts several catering options: Mr Eddy’s Restaurant serving delicious hot meals and hot and cold snacks and refreshments, the Old Tennis Courts outdoor café; serving sandwiches, drinks and cakes.
 Bringing your own lunch?
 Exbury also has a number of picnic tables in beautiful surroundings for visitors to use.